 Noah's Ark was 300 cubits long, 30 cubits high, and 50 cubits deep (Genesis 6:15).

-The work of maintaining God's tabernacle in the wilderness was so laborious that only men who were between 30 and 50 years years old were allowed to serve (Numbers 4:1 - 3).
+The work of maintaining God's tabernacle in the wilderness was so laborious that only men who were under fifty years old were allowed to serve (Num.
+4:1 - 3).

-Fifty also symbolizes deliverance or freedom from a burden.
-God commanded ancient Israel that every 50th year, on the Day of Atonement, that a Jubilee was to be declared with the sound of a trumpet (Leviticus 25).
-During the Jubilee year ALL debts were settled in favor of the debtor and inheritances were returned to their rightful owners.
+The number 50 also symbolizes deliverance or freedom from a burden.
+God commanded ancient Israel that every fiftieth year, on the Day of Atonement, that a Jubilee was to be declared with the sound of a trumpet (Leviticus 25).
+During the Jubilee year, all debts were settled in favor of the debtor and inheritances were returned to their rightful owners.
 Also, those who worked as slave laborers in order to repay a debt were granted their freedom to return home to their families and land.